Skip to main content

 This account will become the root of your multi-account setup after enabling Control Tower.

-2. Three(3) new unique email addresses for your logs, shared, and security (audit) accounts.
+2. You will need three new unique email addresses for your logs, shared, and security (audit) accounts.
+It's important to note that these email addresses cannot be already associated with an AWS root login.

 caution